stijnla/Annotation/README.md

 numpy

 ## Setup
-Make sure to add your images to a 'data' folder inside the 'captured images' folder
+Make sure to add your images (your zip file) to the 'captured images' folder, and rename it to 'data' Also, install all dependencies
+Now you can run the main.py file

 ## Interface
 **First** step is to check / draw the bounding boxes.